Block Registration Scheme

 What does the scheme mean for clubs?

 Through this scheme clubs may run gymnastic sessions for participants that do not fit into the traditional membership model as it enables the club to purchase public liability insurance to protect against claims of negligence and, furthermore, the scheme also provides limited personal accident insurance to the individual participant.
-For details of the cover and exclusions please click here.

 The main benefit to clubs is that, as the participants will change throughout the year, BRS eliminates the need to supply details of individual participants to British Gymnastics.
 It is crucial however that clubs keep accurate records of participants attending sessions as they may need to be produced as evidence of attendance at the request of British Gymnastics or their insurers.